jhan2024/StrokeRehab/README.md

 -   **Input Sources**:
     -   **Arduino Mode**: Uses the **Web Serial API** (`navigator.serial` or `window._realNavigatorSerial`) for direct communication.
         -   For 1-Dome devices, expects a single floating-point pressure value per line.
-        -   For 3-Dome devices, expects data as a JSON string per line: `{"normalizedForces": [f1, f2, f3], "rawPressures": [r1, r2, r3]}`.
+        -   For 3-Dome devices, expects data as a JSON string per line: `{"timestamp": <number>, "pressure": [val1, val2, val3]}`.
     -   **Simulation Mode**: Uses a built-in JavaScript **Simulator** (`window.serialSimulatorInstance`) that mimics the `SerialPort` interface.
-        -   Simulates 1-Dome devices (force controlled by **Spacebar**).
+        -   Simulates 1-Dome devices (force controlled by **Spacebar**), outputs data as `{"normalizedForces": [fN], "rawPressures": [rP]}`.
-        -   Simulates 3-Dome devices (forces controlled by **A, S, D keys**).
+        -   Simulates 3-Dome devices (forces controlled by **A, S, D keys**), outputs data as `{"timestamp": <Date.now()>, "pressure": [rawP1, rawP2, rawP3]}`.
-        -   Outputs data in the same JSON format as a 3-Dome Arduino.
         -   Respects per-dome calibration values set in the Settings Tab.
 -   **Core Components**:
+    -   `script.js`: Handles general UI setup like tab switching, side panel toggle, and manages the Force Bars visualization.
     -   `InputModeManager` (`input_mode_manager.js`): Manages `currentMode` (`simulation`/`arduino`) and `currentDeviceType` ('1-dome'/'3-dome').
 Handles mode/type switching, initializes connections (via `ArduinoConnection`), dispatches core events.
 Holds calibration values (`basePressures`, `pressureRanges`) and current forces/pressures as arrays.
     -   `ArduinoConnection` (`sensor_interface.js`): Handles low-level communication for both real Web Serial API and the simulated port.
 Uses callbacks for data and status updates.
-Parses incoming data (single float or JSON).
+Parses incoming data (single float for 1-Dome, or JSON like `{"timestamp": ..., "pressure": [...]}` for 3-Dome Arduino).
+For formats providing only raw pressures, it calculates normalized forces using calibration data from `InputModeManager`.
+Implements a data validation step to use the last good raw pressure reading if a new one is suspiciously low, enhancing data reliability.
     -   `SimulatedSerialPort` (`serial-simulator.js`): Class mimicking Web Serial `SerialPort`.
-Generates simulated data for 1-dome or 3-dome devices, respecting calibration values and responding to key presses or `sim-control` events.
+Generates simulated data for 1-dome or 3-dome devices according to their respective output formats, respecting calibration values and responding to key presses or `sim-control` events.
+    -   `MeasurementManager` (`measurement_manager.js`): Manages all logic for the "Measurement Tab".
+This includes handling the start/stop of measurement recording, calculating real-time metrics (Maximum Force, Average Force, Session Duration - based on the first sensor for 3-Dome), updating the Chart.js line graph with live force data (1 or 3 lines based on device type), and handling the "Save Results" functionality (currently logs to console).
+It listens to `EVT_FORCE_UPDATE` to receive data.
+    -   `SettingsManager` (`settings_manager.js`): Encapsulates the logic for the "Settings Tab".
+It manages user interactions for device type selection (1-Dome/3-Dome), mode switching (Simulation/Arduino), connection/disconnection to Arduino, calibration input fields (base pressure and pressure ranges for up to 3 sensors), and the data log controls (start/stop/clear).
+It communicates these settings to the `InputModeManager` or other relevant components.
-    -   `game_control.js`: Manages game button interactions and funnels force data from `EVT_FORCE_UPDATE` to active games, adapting for 1-dome or 3-dome input as needed.
+    -   `game_control.js`: Manages game button interactions and funnels force data from `EVT_FORCE_UPDATE` to active games by calling dedicated processing functions in each game's script, adapting for 1-dome or 3-dome input as needed.
     -   `constants.js`: Centralized file for shared JavaScript event names (e.g., `EVT_FORCE_UPDATE`).
 -   **Event-Driven Communication**: The application uses Custom Events on the `document`:
     -   `EVT_FORCE_UPDATE`: Dispatched by `InputModeManager` with `detail: { forces: [f1, f2, f3], rawPressures: [r1, r2, r3], deviceType: '1-dome'/'3-dome' }`.